Confirmation bias is a fancy way of describing our human inclination to see what we want to see.

 How will you interpret your boss’ comments on your performance evaluation?
-If you think she’s got it in for you and is just looking for an opportunity to fire you, you’ll think that criticisms confirm your suspicion.
+If you think she’s got it in for you and is just looking for an opportunity to fire you, you’ll feel that her criticisms confirm your suspicion.
 If you expect that she’s happy with you and in fact may want to promote you, you might instead see critique as a hint about how you can tip the scales in your favor.
 Either way, you’re interpreting evidence in a way that suits your expectations.

 So, you can’t avoid confirmation bias by staying away from science.
 But, is there a cure?

 Yes.
 It’s a potion made up of one part sticking to your guns, one part considering far-out possibilities, and one part being open to surprise.
 I’ll explain.

 The Search for a Cure

-Clifford Mynatt and his colleagues, Michael Doherty, and Ryan Tweney from Bowling Green State University conducted a now-classic set of studies to figure out if falsification, the most commonly accepted strategy for curing confirmation bias, really is effective.
+Clifford Mynatt and his colleagues, Michael Doherty, and Ryan Tweney from Bowling Green State University conducted a now-classic set of studies to figure out if falsification, the most commonly accepted strategy to avoid confirmation bias, really is effective.
 That is, does looking for evidence that disconfirms your initial hypothesis help you discover the right answer more often?

 To answer this question, Mynatt and his colleagues designed two complex, simulated computer environments that each had a number of objects (circles, squares, and triangles) with different attributes.
 These objects moved around in their environment and interacted with each other in systematic ways following a series of rules.
 The task for their participants was to discover these rules.
 Half of the participants were made aware of the confirmation bias and received instructions on how to use a falsification strategy, the other half didn’t.

 3 Effective (and 3 Ineffective) Cures for Confirmation Bias